advantageous-overtake/linearity/README.md

 See the totality of the [crate documentation](https://docs.rs/linearity) for more information.

-**NOTE:** This library is currently nightly-only, due to the usage of const-traits.
+**NOTE:** This library is currently nightly-only, due to the usage of const-traits and some currently unstable features.
+**WARNING:** The current CI failure is due to a toolchain bug.

 ## Usage
 To use `linearity` in your project, add the following lines to your `Cargo.toml` file: